-To supplement information from publicly available sources, WCAP and its partners conducted a community needs survey that drew 419 responses.
-Survey participants included WCAP clients, service providers, parents and students, and a broad range of other community members.
+To supplement information from publicly available sources, WCAP and its partners conducted a community needs survey from September 2020 to November 2020 that drew 549 responses.
+Survey participants included WCAP clients, service providers, parents and students, and a broad range of other diverse community members.

-Collectively, their responses provide valuable person insight into the conditions hinted at by the data.
+Collectively, their responses provide valuable personal insight into the conditions hinted at by the data.
 Each section of the report highlights participants' most important comments on poverty, employment, health, housing, and other conditions.
 The final section presents the survey results in full.